srlinuxeurope/DCFPartnerHackathon/srl-k8s-anycast-lab/README.md

 # check underlay sessions in Spine, leaf switches
 A:spine1$ show network-instance default protocols bgp neighbor

-# check MetalLB BGP sessions in Leaf switches
+# check the static route is up on all the leaf switches
 A:leaf2$ show network-instance ip-vrf-1 protocols bgp neighbor

 # check kubernetes status